adamkurth/reborn_dev/doc/html/_sources/simulations.rst.txt

 TODO: Document the simulation code...

 Currently, all GPU simulation utilities in bornagain utilize the pyopencl package.
-You can check if opencl is working and find out information with the :func:`help() <bornagain.simulate.clcore.help>` function.
+You can check if opencl is installed correctly and find specific information about available compute devices with the :func:`help() <bornagain.simulate.clcore.help>` function.
+In principle, the pyopencl package also allows the use of CPU computing, but none of the code has been written with that in mind thus far.
+If it is needed we can explore that option.

 The basic simulation functions are accessed by creating an instance of the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class.
 This class is meant to do some of the following